Negrea-Andrei/Personal_portfolio/README.md

 - **Jira**: Project management and issue tracking tool.
 - **Jenkins**: Automation server for building, testing, and deploying software.
 - **SQL**: Relational database for storing and retrieving structured data.
-- [Add any other technologies you want to highlight.]

 Feel free to explore my projects and learn more about my skills and experiences!
 If you have questions or collaboration opportunities, don't hesitate to reach out.